ASUS-AICS/LibMultiLabel/docs/guides/nn_guides.rst

 Step 3.
 Initialize trainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To train the model, we need a trainer to control all the process like training loop or validation.
+To train the model, we need a trainer to control processes like training loop or validation.

 .. literalinclude:: ../examples/nn_quickstart.py
     :language: python3